-The mission of the Clinic for Compassionate Care is to provide pets low-cost access to quality veterinary care and to ensure families of all means have access to treatment options they can afford for their feline and canine companions.
+The mission of the Susan M. Markel Veterinary Hospital is to provide pets low-cost access to quality veterinary care and to ensure families of all means have access to treatment options they can afford for their feline and canine companions.

-The Clinic for Compassionate Care is a full-service veterinary clinic, providing primarily outpatient services, but with some day hospitalization as cases require, to dogs and cats.
-Services include general and preventative healthcare, dentistry, routine surgery, geriatric care, dietary management, in-house laboratory and radiology services, microchipping, and puppy and kitten care.
+The Susan M. Markel Veterinary Hospital is a full-service veterinary facility, providing primarily outpatient services, but with some hospitalization as cases require, to dogs and cats.
+Services include general and preventative healthcare, dentistry, routine surgery, geriatric care, dietary management, in-house laboratory and radiology services, microchipping, and puppy and kitten care, among others.

-The Clinic for Compassionate Care is not presently able to provide emergency services.
+The Susan M. Markel Veterinary Hospital is not presently able to provide emergency services.

-The Clinic for Compassionate Care welcomes non-emergency referrals from other veterinary practices looking to provide an alternative resource to clients lacking the funds to afford regular prices starting March 5.
-Veterinarians are asked to contact our clinic staff and request to speak with one of our veterinarians when referring a client.
+The Susan M. Markel Veterinary Hospital welcomes non-emergency referrals from other veterinary practices looking to provide an alternative resource to clients lacking the funds to afford regular prices.
+Veterinarians are asked to contact our hospital staff and request to speak with one of our doctors when referring a client.
 If the referral is for the sole purpose of performing euthanasia, it will not be accommodated.

-Smoky’s Spay/Neuter Clinic will continue to provide spay and neuter surgeries to pets belonging to area government shelters, to Richmond SPCA pets prior to adoption and to clients of the Clinic for Compassionate Care as well as free spaying and neutering along with free rabies vaccinations to feral cats in the Richmond region brought to us by their caretakers.
+Smoky’s Spay/Neuter Clinic will continue to provide spay and neuter surgeries to pets belonging to area government shelters, to Richmond SPCA pets prior to adoption and to clients of the Susan M. Markel Veterinary Hospital as well as free spaying and neutering along with free rabies vaccinations to feral cats in the Richmond region brought to us by community volunteers.